-Taliban claim bomb attack in Afghan capital

-It was not immediately clear if there were any casualties in the attack, by a checkpoint on a main road near the headquarters of Afghanistan’s NATO force and the U.S. embassy.

-“Ambulances and rescue teams are being rushed to the blast site,” Interior ministry spokesman Nasrat Rahimi said.

-Video footage and photographs posted on social media showed several cars and small shops ripped apart and police cordoning off the road.
+Taliban suicide bomber kills at least 10 in Kabul, 42 wounded

-There has been no let-up in violence in Afghanistan even though Taliban and U.S. officials have been making progress in negotiations aimed at securing a deal on a U.S. troop withdrawal in exchange for Taliban security guarantees.
+The Taliban claimed responsibility for the attack even as the insurgents and U.S. officials have been negotiating a deal on a U.S. troop withdrawal in exchange for Taliban security guarantees.

+“At least 10 civilians have been killed and 42 injured were taken to hospitals,” said Nasrat Rahimi, a spokesman for the interior ministry in Kabul.

+Video footage and photographs posted on social media showed several cars and small shops torn apart by the blast at a checkpoint on a road near the NATO office and U.S. embassy.
+Police cordoned off the area.

+Witnesses said the suicide bomber blew himself up as hundreds of people were standing or crossing the road.

+Besmellah Ahmadi said he suffered minor wounds in the blast and sought shelter in a shop.

 On Monday, a Taliban suicide truck bomber attacked a compound used by international organisations in Kabul, killing at least 16 people and wounding more than 100.